CoderDojo-Content/mini-sushi-flying-critters-v2/en/README.md

   ![](ScratchDuplicate.png)

 * Once you've duplicated the hippo sprite, change the costumes of the new sprite.
-If you want you could even try drawing costumes of your own!
+If you want to, you can even try drawing costumes of your own!

   ![](CostumesDrawBees.png)

+  Top tip:
-  Top tip: you can **duplicate** a costume too!
+  You can **duplicate** a costume too!
 Doing this makes it easy to create two costumes that are nearly the same.

 **Why not turn your animation into a game?** Visit dojo.soy/sp-scratch-begin to see how it's done with the Beginner Scratch Sushi Cards, and also earn yourself a digital badge!